ROCm/rocprofiler-sdk/source/docs/api-reference/counter_collection_services.md

             void*)
 ```

-The profile to be used for this agent is specified by calling set_config(agent, profile).
+The profile to be used for this agent is specified by calling `set_config(agent, profile)`.

-### Buffered Callback
+### Buffered callback

-Data from collected counter values is returned via a buffered callback.
-The buffered callback routines are similar between dispatch and agent profiling with the exception that some data (such as kernel launch ids) are not available in agent profiling mode.
-A sample iteration to print out counter collection data is the following:
+Data from collected counter values is returned through a buffered callback.
+The buffered callback routines are similar for dispatch and agent profiling except that some data such as kernel launch Ids is not available in agent profiling mode.
+Here is a sample iteration to print out counter collection data:

 ```CPP
     for(size_t i = 0; i < num_headers; ++i)